 Account holder statuses

-MarketPay uses an account holder status to inform you whether a given account holder can process payments and payouts, and indicate the overall condition.
+The account holder status indicates whether a given account holder can process payments and payouts:

 The default status of an account holder.
 Payment processing and payouts are not disabled.